A simple recipe to make tasty festive rings to give as gifts or use as decorations.

-- Take the pan off the heat and stir in the almond and vanilla extract.
+- Take the pan off the heat and stir in the almond and vanilla extracts.

-- Add the cornflakes, gently crushing and mixing well so all covered in the creamy goo!
+- Add the cornflakes, gently crushing and mixing well so they're all covered in the marshmallow mixture.

-- Once you have made 2 or 3 wreaths/snowmen/shapes, scatter them with the sprinkles before they start to dry, or else they will not stick.
+- Once you have made two or three shapes, scatter them with the sprinkles before they start to dry, or else they will not stick.

 - Continue making more until all the cornflake mixture is finished.

-- Leave for about 2 hours to cool and firm up you could thread a ribbon through to use as decorations or give as presents!
+- Leave for about two hours to cool and firm up.
+Pop them into a cellophane bag to give them as presents, or thread a ribbon through them to use as decorations.